Machine learning uses SSE4.2 instructions, so will only work on machines whose

 If set to

-If you want to use machine learning features in your cluster, you must have
+If you want to use machine learning features in your cluster, it is recommended that you set

 heap on each ingest node.
 The cache affords faster processing times for the